-Reverse mortgages are a versatile financial tool that nearly a million homeowners have used to age-in-place, and for other reasons.
+Reverse mortgages are a versatile financial tool that over 1.2 million homeowners have used to age-in-place, and for other reasons.
 However, like any financial product, reverse mortgages should be considered carefully before deciding whether to obtain one.

 The National Reverse Mortgage Lenders Association’s free Reverse Mortgage Self-Evaluation poses seven questions and important considerations interested consumers should ask themselves, and think about, before proceeding with a loan application.